WebCuratorTool/webcurator-v2-legacy/wct-harvest-agent/readme.md

 * In order to interface with Heritrix 3.x outside of WCT, you can either use the UI if accessing from the same host, or use CURL with the Heritrix API.
-* If running on Solaris with Java 7 and you get openssl errors when the Harvest Agent tries to connect the Heritrix 3.x, try running Tomcat with Java 8.
+* If running on Solaris with Java 7 and you get openssl errors when the Harvest Agent tries to connect the Heritrix 3.x, try running Heritrix 3.x with Java 8.